Dude. Why is your blog called Obviously Wrong? That’s weird.

 — Apple, 1997

-Over the years, I’ve discovered that the dumbest, craziest, most “obviously wrong” ideas sometimes turn out to be the best ones.
+Over the years, I’ve discovered that the dumbest, craziest, most “obviously wrong” ideas sometimes turn out to be the most obviously right in hindsight.
+Rather than ignore it (or, worse: pretend we were always right), I choose to embrace that.